 This post contains some affiliate links (that means if you make a purchase after clicking a link, there's no additional cost to you, but I will earn a very small commission.) i.e. as an Amazon Associate, I earn from qualifying purchases.
 Click here to read my full disclosure policy.

-Three Main Parts to Potpourri Making
+Three Main Parts of Making Potpourri

 Spread them out on an old screen in a warm place to dry out.